terraref/computing-pipeline/CONTRIBUTING.md

 git remote add upstream https://github.com/terraref/computing-pipeline.git
 ```

-## Adding Features
+### Adding Features and Submitting Changes

-When you add a new feature always create an issue first, this allows others to comment and give you tips.
-It will also help us keep track of what people are adding and with new releases helps us to write new release notes and give you credit for your work.

-**Branching and Pull Requests**: Although many core developers have write permissions on the TERRA Ref repositories,
-please use the feature branch workflow in order to allow pull requests, automated testing, and code review.

 Always work in a branch rather than directly on the master branch.
-Keep your master branch in sync with the master of the terraref/computing-pipeline repository.
-Finally, branches should focus on fixing or adding a single feature or set of closely related features
+Branches should focus on fixing or adding a single feature or set of closely related features
 because this will make it easier to review and merge your contributions.
+If more than one person is working on the same code, make sure to keep your master branch in sync with the master of the terraref/computing-pipeline repository.

 Here is a simplified workflow on how add a new feature: